 Compassion Focused Therapy - Eating Disorders

-The Compassion Focused Therapy group for Eating Disorders (CFT-E) is a closed group which offers a comprehensive psychological therapy for individuals who can manage recovery from their eating disorder in the community.
+The Compassion Focused Therapy Group for Eating Disorders (CFT-E) is an online group which offers a comprehensive psychological therapy for people who can manage recovery from their eating disorder in the community.

 This is an eight-week comprehensive Family Training Programme designed to empower any family member/Concerned Significant Other ‘Living with Addiction’.